 Program List

-From how the human body works, to the evolution of our species over time, to the incredible diversity of life on our planet, start exploring the many facets of the living world you can study as a Life Sciences student.
+From how the human body works, to the evolution of our species over time, to the incredible diversity of life on our planet, there are many facets of the living world you can study as a life sciences student.

-Legend: Bio: Biology; C: Calculus and Vectors; Ch: Chemistry; Ph: Physics
+Bio: Biology; C: Calculus; Ch: Chemistry; Ph: Physics

 Program | Subject(s) Required in Addition to English |